andresmontoyab/Spring/spring-cloud/README.md

 # Naming Server

-In the previous configuration we add a pool of two host, but what happend if we create another instances in http://localhost:8002, Is our client side able to see this new instance?The answer is No, if we want that our client side see the new instance we must to change the properties file and added the new instance.
+In the previous configuration we setup a pool of two instances, but what happend if we create another instances.
+Is the application able to know about the new instance?

+Because the instances are harcoded the application is not going to be able to see the new instances and in order to solve this we have two options:

+1. Turn-down our application and add the new instance url in our properties.
+2. Setup an Naming Server(Eureka) that can work with Ribbon an update the pool of connection automatically.

 ```properties
 currency-exchange-service.ribbon.listOfServers=http://localhost:8000,http://localhost:8001,http://localhost:8002
 ```

 The previous approach means that every single time that we create a new instance we must to change the properties file, nevertheless this is not the ideal situation, the best approach is that the client side detects the changes in the number of instances dinamically for this reason the Naming Server was create, and in this case we are going to use Eureka Naming Server.

 ## How it works?